-SIRIUS draws together a consortium of leading industrial organisations across the oil & gas value chain, including operators (Statoil), service companies (Schlumberger) and IT compa- nies (Computas, Evry, fluid Operations AG, Dolphin Interconnect Solutions, fluid Operations AG, IBM, Kadme, Numascale, Oracle and OSISoft).
+SIRIUS draws together a consortium of leading industrial organisations across the oil & gas value chain, including operators (Equinor), service companies (Schlumberger, DNV-GL and TechnipFMC) and IT companies (Computas, Dolphin Interconnect Solutions, Evry, IBM, Kadme, Numascale, OSISoft and SAP).

 In SIRIUS these companies work with researchers from the University of Oslo, NTNU, the University of Oxford and Simula Research Laboratories.